epsi-rns/epsi-rns.github.io/_posts/code/2017/2017-05-15-haskell-loop-with-map.markdown

 hashMessage3 text dictionary =
     map ( \(key, value) ->
           text ++ ": " ++ key ++ " | " ++ value
         ) dictionary

+main = do
+    mapM_ putStrLn (hashMessage3 "Name" colorSchemes)
+    putStrLn ""
 {% endhighlight %}

 It looks exactly like <code>foreach</code> loop, with different syntax.
 Once we get it, it is more flexible.
-**my-repetitious-paragraph**.

 -- -- --

-### Simplify Main
+### Go Further with Action

-Considering mking the main clause simpler.
+Considering of simpliying the main clause.
 How about moving <code>mapM_ putStrLn</code> inside an action?
-Going back to IO action procedure, we can keep the value of list by using <code>let</code> inside do clause.
+We should go back using IO action procedure, because main clause only accept IO sequence.

+First we need to capture the value of newly produced list.
+Do block, contain only sequence of IO.
+We assign a variable in do block by using <code>let</code> clause.

 {% highlight haskell %}
 -- function